 - Owned entities vs. third-party aggregation.
 Owned entities shorten the chain between the client and the worker's employment.
 Aggregator models introduce a second legal employer and can create lag on onboarding changes, terminations, and compliance questions.

 - Payroll funding model.
 Some EORs require the client to pre-fund the month's payroll in advance.
 Others invoice in arrears.
 For capital-constrained life-sciences teams, the difference is material.
+See our companion piece on EOR for biotech startups.

 - Support quality and response times.
-Healthcare hiring cycles are sensitive — a missed payroll or a late work-permit confirmation can cost a trial milestone.
+Healthcare hiring cycles are sensitive.
+A missed payroll or a late work-permit confirmation can cost a trial milestone.
 Ask for SLA data, named support contacts, and timezone coverage for the regions you hire into.

 - Regulated-industry onboarding.
 Sanctions and OFAC screens, GxP-relevant background verification, GDPR-compliant data handling, and integration with common HRIS, ATS, and clinical-ops systems matter more here than in other verticals.

-Borderless AI operates on an owned-entity model across 170+ countries, invoices payroll without requiring pre-funded salary deposits, and runs in-house support from North America — a profile designed for the capital-efficiency and speed constraints this article describes.
+Borderless AI operates on an owned-entity model across 170+ countries, invoices payroll without requiring pre-funded salary deposits, and runs in-house support from North America.
+A profile designed for the capital-efficiency and speed constraints this article describes.
 It is one of several providers healthcare buyers should evaluate; the point is to evaluate against the criteria above rather than on general brand strength.

 A practical decision frame